hoanhan101/gray/_drafts/2020-07-07-system-design.md

 ![URL Shortener's Component Design](/assets/images/sd-url-shortener.png)

 - Key Generation Service generates an unique key for a given URL.
   - One way to do so is to compute a unique hash of the URL directly.
 We can hash the URL with an increasing sequence number to prevent key duplication given the same URL.
-We can also hash it with a user id though that requires an user to either sign in or provide a unique key if not signed in.
+We can also hash it with an user's ID though that requires an user to either sign in or provide a unique key if not signed in.
-  - Another way is to generate unique keys beforehand so that we don't have to worry about duplications or collisions.
+  - Another way is to generate unique keys offline beforehand.
+Whenever we want to store a new link, just take one of the already generated keys and use it.
+That way, we don't have to worry about duplications or collisions.
 - A NoSQL database is a good option in this case for several reasons:
   - Each record in the database is small as it only holds the URL mapping and its owner.
   - There are no relationships between records.